stephencoan8/vestx/PUSH_TO_GITHUB.md

 1. **Create the repository on GitHub:**
    - Go to https://github.com/new
-   - Repository name: `stonks`
+   - Repository name: `vestx`
-   - Description: `SpaceX Stock Compensation Tracker - Full-stack Flask app for managing RSUs, ISOs, ESPP grants with vesting schedules and tax tracking`
+   - Description: `VestX Stock Compensation Tracker - Full-stack Flask app for managing RSUs, ISOs, ESPP grants with vesting schedules and tax tracking`
    - Choose Public or Private
    - **DO NOT** check any initialization options
    - Click "Create repository"